isomerpages/govtech-gobusiness-main/pages/blog/2023-12-12-post-sunnystep-intellectual-property-journey.md

 From their insoles and outsoles to the exterior design of their shoes,  these were all intellectual property that the Sunnystep team needed to safeguard with patents.
 However, as a first-time business owner, Ting had limited knowledge on the subject.

 While conducting research on IP protection in Singapore, the Sunnystep team chanced upon [GoBusiness IP Grow](https://www.gobusiness.gov.sg/intellectual-property/ip-grow), an online marketplace for intangible assets and intellectual property (IA/IP) services.
 The one-stop platform offers free tools and resources to support enterprises in leveraging IA/IP for business growth and success.
-GoBusiness IP Grow includes a comprehensive list of 20 IA/IP service directories to guide business owners on how to navigate, protect and commercialise their intellectual property

 ![GoBusiness IP Grow service directories](/images/blog/content/sunnystep 3.png)
 <figcaption>GoBusiness IP Grow includes a comprehensive list of 20 IA/IP service directories to guide business owners on how to navigate, protect and commercialise their intellectual property</figcaption>